Munir405/alx-low_level_programming/README.md

 4) 0x04-More functions, more nested loops

 5) 0x05-Pointer, arrays and strings: contains C code with implimentation of c pointer uses, array and strings

+6) 0x06-More pointers, strings and arrays: with forming of standard library functions